twright/Easy-Comment-Uploads/readme.txt

 **0.70**

+ * Fixed compatibility issues with older versions of Internet Explorer.
  * Improved styling of upload form.
  * Thumbnails of images are now generated to increase speed and reduce bandwith usage.
  * Option added to change upload directory.